 Vouchers are available from a number of sources, but each program can run out of money before the end of its fiscal year.

-We may be able to help by providing the basic vaccine (FVRCP, $2) and medication for worms, ear mites etc. ($5) to the clinic.
-Palo Alto Animal Sevices will adminster these for $1 each if we provide them when the cat is taken in for sugery.
-However, most veterinary clinics naturally consider the revenue from these treatments as part of their business.
+We may be able to provide the FVRCP vaccine and medication for worms, ear mites etc. at cost.
+Palo Alto Animal Sevices will adminster these for a nominal fee if we provide them when the cat is taken in for spay/neuter surgery.

 Vouchers Accepted